 Protecting Wood Floors from Salt and Water

-There’s more to Winter care for your wood floors than just watching the humidity.
+There’s more to winter care for your wood floors than just watching the humidity.
+Being cognizant about moisture is a good way to prevent hardwood floors from cupping in the winter, but there are other concerning damages.
+Bumps, scrapes, and dents can be just as bad as water damage – but they can be easier to avoid!
 The following advice is so common sense and low tech; you don’t need fancy technology.
 You need a few reminders to start looking down.

 Keep towels or rags by the entryway to quickly mop up any snowmelt or salt that may get tracked inside.
 The faster you wipe up, the less time these gremlins have to mar your finish.